|

 given by:

-for spherical aberration, as the radius of paraxial blur,
+for primary spherical aberration, as the radius of paraxial blur,

 Transverse ray aberration can also be expressed in terms of the aberration